arielbendahan/arielbendahan/README.md

 ## Hello, I'm Ariel! 👋
 Hello, I'm Ariel.
 I am a computer science student finishing my DEC at Collège LaSalle Montréal.
-I'm currently looking for an internship position where I can apply my skills in mobile development and knowledge learned throughout my studies
+I'm currently looking for an internship position where I can apply my skills in full-stack development and knowledge learned throughout my studies

 You can learn more about me on my portfolio <a href="https://ariels-portfolio.vercel.app/">here</a> 👈